studera/ietm-reporter/docs/installation.md

 2. Edit `config/ietm.config.json` with your settings.

-## Getting OAuth Credentials
+## Getting IETM Credentials

-To use the IETM API, you need OAuth 1.0a credentials:
+To use the IETM API, you need your IETM username and password:

-1. Log in to your IETM server
+1. Use your existing IETM account credentials
-2. Navigate to **Administration** → **Manage This Application Server**
-3. Go to **OAuth** → **Consumers**
-4. Click **Add Consumer**
-5. Fill in the details:
-   - Name: "Playwright Test Reporter"
-   - Consumer Key: (auto-generated or custom)
-   - Consumer Secret: (auto-generated)
-6. Save and note down the credentials
-7. Generate access tokens for your user account
+2. Ensure your account has permissions to:
+   - Read test cases
+   - Create execution results
+   - Upload attachments
+3. Store credentials securely in `.env` file (never commit to git)

+**Note:** The client uses Basic Authentication - no OAuth setup required.

 ## Development Workflow